 The Greater Boston area has its share of dining spots that reside in rather odd places, such as eateries in the back of convenience stores (Vinny's at Night in Somerville), restaurants that are located in former (as well as still-operating) prisons (Clink in Boston and the Fife and Drum in Concord), and a watering hole that is located in the middle of nowhere on a narrow wooded side street by a pond (Dudley Chateau in Wayland).
 And one of the oddest of them all was a friendly little dining spot in the back of a Beacon Hill gas station called Villa Mexico.
-Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico is open once again in a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.
+Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico returned a couple of years ago, moving into a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.

 The new location of Villa Mexico might not have the sense of discovery that the Beacon Hill location had, but it remains a bit of an under-the-radar spot that happens to be a short walk from some of the busiest parts of Boston.
 Combine this with its marvelous food and its friendly owners (Julie and Bessie King) who give new meaning to the word "hospitality" and you have a place that has the makings of a Boston institution, even as it keeps its "hidden gem" label intact.

 Copyright © 2016-2018, Boston's Hidden Restaurants (www.hiddenboston.com).